duskfallcrew/Dataset-Tools/README.md

 1. Ensure Python is installed on your system.
 2. Clone or download the Dataset-Tools repository from GitHub.
-3. Install the required dependencies:
+3. In the Dataset-Tools folder, install the required dependencies:

-    ```bash
+    ```sh
-    pip install PyQt6 pypng
+    pip install -r requirements.txt
     ```

-4. Navigate to the directory where `main.py` is located.
-5. Run the application using Python:
+4. Run the application using Python:

-    ```bash
+    ```sh
     python main.py
     ```